tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_sample_requests.md

 section: docendpoints
 ---

-## The sample request clarifies how to use the endpoint

 Although you've already listed the endpoint and parameters, you should also include one or more sample requests that shows the endpoint integrated with parameters in an easy-to-understand way.

 In the CityGrid Places API, the basic places endpoint is as follows: